Anne LaBastille Memorial Writers Residency Program

 5. Visit our Submittable page to submit your application

 Quality of written submissions will be our primary consideration when accepting applications.
 We’re more interested in your writing than your MFA or publications.
 Send us good writing!
-We will accept applications online once the next application process begins (Spring 2017).
+Application period will be open April 14 – May 15, 2017.
 We will not accept print applications.
 For questions, please contact firstname.lastname@example.org with the subject line “Residency.”
 Or, give us a call at 518.354.1261.

 Frequently Asked Questions